 For the first time in more than 100

-years, astronomers on Planet Earth will be able to view a
+years, astronomers on Planet Earth were able to view a

 Transit of Venus.
-On June 8, 2004, Venus will appear to travel
+On June 8, 2004, Venus appeared to travel

 across the face of the sun.
 This exciting and rare astronomical

-event can be see by observers in most of the world.
+event could be see by observers in most of the world.

 Venus transits currently occur at

 intervals of 8, 105.5, 8, and 121.5 years.
 Only six transits of

 Venus have occurred since the invention of the telescope.